cross-language-cpp/djinni-generator/README.md

 To change the code formatter configurations, put all configurations options inside `.scalafmt.conf`.
 See all configutations here: https://scalameta.org/scalafmt/docs/configuration.html.

+You can check if formatter is working with command `sbt scalafmtCheck `.

 All available tasks of the code formatter plugin can be checked here: https://scalameta.org/scalafmt/docs/installation.html#task-keys.

 ## Credits